FunmiLS/GenAI/README.md

 1) Install Homebrew
 Required as it will allow you to install OCI CLI.

-To install Homebrew, open your terminal and run the following command:
+Open your terminal and run the command:

 ```ruby
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"